 end)

--- where md_to_pdf is a rule to convert Markdown file to PDF
+-- where md_to_pdf is a rule to convert Markdown files to PDF

 Dynamic file creation

 The file function creates new files.
-It returns an object with a write method to add text to a file.
+It returns a callable object to add text to a file (note that the write method is deprecated).
 The file is actually written when bang exits successfully.

-The file can be generated incrementally by calling write several times:
+The file can be generated incrementally by calling the file object several times:

 f = file "name"